bernard-ng/drc-ners-nlp/README.md

 ## Experiments

-This project provides a modular experiment (model training and evaluation) framework for systematic model comparison and research iteration. models are defined in the `drc-ners-nlp/research/models` directory. you can define model features, training parameters, and evaluation metrics in the `research_templates.yaml` file.
+This project provides a modular experiment (model training and evaluation) framework for systematic model comparison and research iteration. you can define model features, training parameters, and evaluation metrics in the `config/research_templates.yaml` file.

 **Running Experiments**